-Re: Reimbursement of Right-of-way costs for expedition of construction of electric service transmission facilities
+Re: Construction of electric service transmission facilities

 Dear Mr. Howell:

-This letter agreement (this "Agreement") sets forth the agreement of Enron Compression Services Company, a Delaware corporation ("ECS") and Gulf Power Company, a Maine corporation (“Gulf”), (each referred to as a “Party” or collectively as the "Parties"), addressing certain details regarding the expedition of certain items concerning Gulf’s construction of power transmission facilities (the “Power Transmission Facilities”) in accordance with the terms and conditions of that certain letter agreement between Gulf and ECS dated February 13, 2001.
+This letter agreement (this "Agreement") sets forth the agreement of Enron Compression Services Company, a Delaware corporation ("ECS") and Gulf Power Company, a Maine corporation (“Gulf”), (each referred to as a “Party” or collectively as the "Parties"), modifying certain items the terms and conditions of the letter agreement between Gulf and ECS dated February 13, 2001 concerning Gulf’s construction of power transmission facilities (the “Power Transmission Facilities”). [ If you had an agreement then that agreement should be modified or recended.
+Separate agreements on the same issue can be confusing if any of them may be the subject of an enforcement action]

-The Parties acknowledge that the current budget amount for the construction costs of the Power Transmission Facilities is $864,000.
-In order to expedite the projected completion date of the Power Transmission Facilities to March 1, 2002, ECS agrees reimburse Gulf for all actual direct costs incurred by Gulf for the construction of the Power Line Facilities in excess of $1,000,000 up to a total of $1,750,000 (the “Costs”).
-Any costs, expenses, and overheads in excess of $1,750,000 shall be borne solely by Gulf.
-The Parties agree that the Costs to be reimbursed by ECS to Gulf include (i) $130,000 that ECS will reimburse Gulf for rights-of-way pursuant to that certain letter agreement between Gulf and ECS dated November 19, 2001 and (ii) $70,000 associated with accelerating the structure design and substation construction.
+[Why remove this sentence if the parties agree?
+Is the budgeted amount referred to in another agreement or writing?
+The reasonableness of the amount may become an issue between Gulf and WFEA.
+If we are guarantors of the disputed amount then Gulf’s incentive to fight for the reasonableness of their approach will be gone.
+They may even ask that we pay their legal fees in a fight over reimbursement because at that point their money is not at issue.
+If we are put in that position it will be useful to show, in a writing signed by Gulf, what their original estimate was.
+If it is an unreasonably low estimate we may have recourse back against Gulf.]
+Although the parties originally agreed to an in-service date of February ____, 2002, Gulf’s current construction schedule for the Power Transmission Facilities is expected to result in an in-service date of May 7, 2002. [ Gulf is not required to bid construction of their transmission.
+That was their business decision.]
+Originally Gulf elected to take bids for construction of the transmission line.
+However, in order to to meet a revised target completion date of March 1, 2002, Gulf agrees to forego the bidding process in return for which ECS agrees to reimburse Gulf for certain costs in the event that Gulf does not ultimately prevail in proceedings before the Florida Public Service Commission and/or the Florida Supreme Court to determine which electric utility will serve ECS at Station 13A.
+ECS will reimburse Gulf for all costs incurred by Gulf for the construction of the Power Line Facilities in excess of the amount reimbursed to Gulf by West Florida Electric Cooperative, Inc. and/or Alabama Electric Cooperative, Inc. up to a total differential of $1,000,000.
+Any costs, expenses, and overheads contributing to a differential in excess of $1,000,000 shall be borne solely by Gulf.
+The Parties agree that the costs to be reimbursed by ECS to Gulf include $130,000 that ECS will reimburse Gulf for rights-of-way pursuant to that certain letter agreement between Gulf and ECS dated November 19, 2001.

-ECS will reimburse Gulf for the Costs as Gulf incurs the Costs.
-ECS will pay the invoices submitted within 15 days of ECS receipt of such invoice.

-In consideration of ECS’ payment of these amounts, Gulf represents and warrants that is has a 90% confidence level that the in-service date of the Power Transmission Facilities, including the substation shall be March 1, 2002.
-Gulf will use best efforts and exercise due diligence to accelerate the completion date of the Power Transmission Facilities to March 1, 2002.
-Gulf agrees that upon execution of this Agreement, Gulf will immediately engage contractors for the construction of the Power Transmission Facilites on a time and materials basis and accelerate the structure and substation design in order to meet the March 1, 2002 completion date.
+Gulf will use reasonable efforts and exercise due diligence to accelerate the completion date of the Power Transmission Facilities to March 1, 2002.
+Gulf agrees that upon execution of this Agreement, Gulf will forego a bidding process and immediately engage contractors for the construction of the Power Transmission Facilites on an accelerated basis as part of efforts towards a March 1, 2002 target completion date. [ In summary, we guarantee up to $1 million for costs resulting from; 1) Gulf’s incorrect assertion that it could serve the ECS site, and; 2) Gulf’s business decision to fulfill its contractual commitment to ECS using a bidding process. ]